pzzd/statistics-probability/notes/probability.md

 X = the number of hours a random person slept yesterday Y = the number of hours a random person was awake yesterday
 ```
 These vars are completely dependent on each other, and in fact X + Y must always equal 24 hours.
 That mans that variance of X + Y must be 0.
+In this example, the variables influence each other completely, but in other instances there could be a partial influence, and stil their variability would be effected.